-6.2.6 Design review panels provide an independent service in which peers can comment on major development schemes.
-It is desirable that proposals for the North Wokingham SDL will be reviewed by the anticipated local design review panel or other appropriate design review panel.
-This should take place at an early stage of pre-application discussions in order to allow for the recommendations of the review panel to be taken into account in preparing the proposals.
+6.2.6 Design Review Panels provide an independent service in which peers can comment on major development schemes.
+It is desirable that proposals for the South of M4 SDL will be reviewed by the anticipated local design review panel or other appropriate design review panel.
+This should take place at an early stage of pre-application discussions in order to allow for recommendations of the review panel to be taken into account in preparing the proposals.